LiviuCP/Matrix/README.md

 2.1.
 Matrix capacity

 It's similar to the capacity of std::vector, however it's a bidimentional capacity (rows/columns).
-It is essential for minimizing performance costs when a matrix needs to be redimensioned, either by resize() or by another size-changing operation like adding a row, column etc.
+It is essential for minimizing performance costs when a matrix needs to be re-dimensioned, either by resize() or by another size-changing operation like adding a row, column etc.

 In order to modify the capacity of a matrix without affecting its size, the reserve() function can be used by providing the row and column capacity as arguments.

 To be noted:
-- if either capacity is lower or equal to the corresponding dimension then a capacity equal to that dimension is being set.
-For example if the matrix has 3 rows and 4 columns and a row capacity of 2 and a column capacity of 3 are provided, then the resulting row and column capacity are 3 respectively 4 no matter which the initial capacities of the matrix were
+- if either requested capacity is lower or equal to the corresponding dimension, then a capacity equal to that dimension is being set.
+For example if the matrix has 3 rows and 4 columns and a row capacity of 2 and a column capacity of 3 are being provided as arguments, then the resulting row and column capacity are 3 respectively 4 no matter which the initial capacities of the matrix were
-- if on the other hand one of the capacities is lower and the other is higher than the corresponding dimension, then the higher capacity is being set while the lower one is set to corresponding dimension size.
-For example, for the same matrix mentioned above if a row capacity of 2 and a column capacity of 5 are being requested via reserve(), then the resulting capacities will be 3 and 5.
+- if on the other hand one of the requested capacities is lower and the other is higher than the corresponding dimension, then the higher capacity is being set while the lower one is set to the corresponding dimension size.
+For example, for the same matrix mentioned above, if a row capacity of 2 and a column capacity of 5 are being requested via reserve(), then the resulting capacities will be 3 and 5.
-- if either capacity is higher than its dimension, then the capacities are being set precisely as requested
+- if either requested capacity is higher than the corresponding dimension, then both capacities will be set precisely as demanded
-- row and column capacity are considered independent variables, i.e. they are handled separately none having any influence on the other
+- row and column capacity are considered independent variables, i.e. they are handled separately, none having any influence on the other
 - the resize() method is only responsible for setting the dimensions of the matrix.
 The capacities are being adjusted only if they are lower than the requested new sizes.
 They are being adjusted to a minimum that ensures fitting within capacity space.
-For the above example if the row capacity is 5 and the column capacity is 6 and the matrix is resized to 4 rows and 8 columns, then the resulting capacities are 5 and 8.
-Again the two capacities work independently of each other.
+For the above example, if the row capacity is 5 and the column capacity is 6 and the matrix is resized to 4 rows and 8 columns, then the resulting capacities are 5 and 8.
+Again, the two capacities work independently of each other.

 2.2.
 Iterators